r-universe-org/help/README.md

 We will try to address issues, but do note that R-universe is a still in early development, with limited human capacity, so please be patient.

+## How to enable your personal universe

+To setup a universe for your own GitHub user or organization:

+1. Create a repository called `universe` on the GitHub account for which you want to create a universe.
+The repository must contain a file called [packages.json](https://github.com/r-universe-org/demo-registry/blob/master/packages.json) in the standard format, defining the package and git url for the packages you want to include.
+For example: https://github.com/maelle/universe.
+Start by adding no more than a few packages, you can add more later.

+2. Install the [r-universe app](https://github.com/apps/r-universe/installations/new) on the GitHub account that you want to enable.
+Choose __enable for all repositories__ when asked.

+3. After a few minutes, your source universe will appear on: `https://github.com/r-universe/:yourname`

+4. The universe automatically starts building the packages from your registry.
+In addition, it will include packages that referenced as Remotes in the description file of one of those packages.

+5. The universe automatically syncs and builds your package git repos once per hour.
+If you encounter any issues, the actions tab in your source universe may show what is going on, for example: https://github.com/r-universe/maelle/actions

 ## FAQ